Fauci to step down in December after decades of public service

 Fauci, 81, served under seven U.S. presidents and helped lead the country through numerous health crises.
 He was instrumental in combatting the AIDS epidemic, starting as the youthful director of NIAID in the early 1980s.
 He also took center stage in a politically fraught response to the nation's COVID-19 pandemic, and he was both praised and assailed for his tell-it-like-it-is philosophy.

-President Biden hailed him as a "dedicated public servant" in a statement issued Monday.
-"Because of Dr. Fauci's many contributions to public health, lives here in the United States and around the world have been saved," the President said.
+Biden hailed him as a "dedicated public servant" in a statement issued Monday.
+"Because of Dr. Fauci's many contributions to public health, lives here in the United States and around the world have been saved," the president said.

 As AIDS crisis grew, he led by listening